On This Page

 Although yellow fever does not occur in Christmas Island, an official yellow fever vaccination certificate may be required depending on your itinerary.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission (except Galápagos Islands in Ecuador and the island of Tobago) and from Misiones Province in Argentina.
-Note: This applies to airport layovers longer than 12 hours in these countries.
+- Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission (except Galápagos Islands in Ecuador).
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.